Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: Ability activates when the Super Tank hits a survivor.
 			// 2: Ability activates when the Super Tank is hit by a survivor.
 			"Fling Hit Mode"			"0"

+			// The force of the Super Tank's ability.
+			// Note: This setting determines how powerful the force is.
+			// --
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Fling Force"				"300.0"

 			// The distance between a survivor and the Super Tank needed to trigger the ability.
 			// --